 Rich Vanilla Cake with Chocolate Fudge Icing – You can’t go wrong with this classic party cake.
 This cake is perfect for anything from birthdays to weddings.
 Every bite will bring a taste of nostalgia.

 I made this for a friend’s birthday last week.
 It was the third cake I made in about 5 days and to be honest, it was the last thing I felt like doing, but she’s having a rough time right now and I wanted to do something special.
 I have to say that I really came through because it came out just beautiful and she just loved it.

 Never mind how beautiful it turned out for a second and let me tell you that when my son tried it, he actually did a little dance because he said a cake that good deserves a dance!
 The cake itself is rich, moist & fluffy and the icing is velvety smooth with the perfect amount of sweetness.
 Once you try it, you’ll be making it again and again.

 For those of you who want to know how I did the decorating – To pipe the roses on top, I used a large Wilton 2D Tip (pictured below).
-If you’re in the US, you can one like mine from my Amazon Shop here on Erren’s Kitchen.
-You’ll find it under Decorating Products & Ingredients.
+If you’re in the US, you can one like mine here from Amazon You’ll find it under Decorating Products & Ingredients.
 If you’re in the UK, click here).

 I just swirled them from the middle out.
 Nothing really fancy.
 If you want to practice, do them on the bottom layer (like I did pictured below) before stacking the cakes.
 That way you can get the hang of it before you start the top of the cake.
 You can see in the photo, it took a while for me to figure out how to do it.
 If you need more time, just scrape it off and do it again!